Shared Rural Network

 Number of TNS sites in

-planning / acquisition phase
+planning and / or acquisition phase

 Number of TNS sites in